drewxs/coversy/README.md

 ### Configuration

-Include the server .env file in the root of the server directory. <br>
+Include the server .env file in /server. <br>
-Include the client .env file in the client/src directory.
+Include the client .env file in /client.

 ### Development